JoeKnittel/joeknittel.github.io/_posts/2021-07-07-AI-in-Actuarial-Science-Part-I-Overview-and-Common-Approaches.md

 <b>Survival Models</b> (<a href = "https://rss.onlinelibrary.wiley.com/doi/pdfdirect/10.1111/j.2517-6161.1972.tb00899.x" target = "_blank">1972</a>)

 Often, we seek to predict the duration of time until a given event will occur.
-Such models are used in a broad set of fields from economics to sociology, but they’re especially important in actuarial science.
+Such models are employed in a broad set of fields from economics to sociology, but they’re especially important in actuarial science.

 A particularly famous example is the Cox model, which models the multiplicative influence of a set of covariate predictors $\textbf{X}_i$ on the instantaneous death rate $\lambda(t \\lvert \textbf{X}_i)$ of a subject $i$ at time $t$: